eduardbeutel/treeiter/Readme.md

     .stop() // stop the iteration
     .collect(reference) // sets reference to point to the node .collect(collection) // adds the node to the provided collection

+The operation names are based on the [Java Functional Interfaces](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html)

 ### Arguments

-In the simplest form the predicates and operations will have the tree node as their argument.
+In the simplest form conditions and operations will have the tree node as their argument.
 Depending on the need, other information about the node (which is not provided by the node itself) might be needed.
 A list of possible arguments:

 	node, id, path, level, parent, ancestors, descendants

-If more then three arguments are needed they can be encapsulated in a **step** (as in iteration step) object.
+Arguments can be encapsulated in a **IterationStep** object.
-The step can then be used as the argument of the predicates and operations.

-Several argument combinations can be implemented to improve readiblity.
-For example:

-	.when(node)
-	.when(node,path)
-	.when(node,id,path)

 ### Design Goals

-**Simple structure**: follow a simple structure and allow flexibility through combinations.
+**Simple structure**: follow a simple structure for the fluent language and allow flexibility through combinations.

-**Completeness**: provide all possibly necessary predicates and operations to maximize the usefulness of the iterator.
+**Completeness**: provide all possibly necessary conditions and operations to maximize the usefulness of the iterator.

-**Don't overlap** with existing concepts like Java Streams or C# LINQ.

-### Terminology

-The terminology used in this document is based on the [Java Functional Interfaces](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html)

 ### Credits

 Designed by Eduard Beutel and Grebiel Ifill.
 Another form of this pattern can be found at [https://github.com/ifillbrito/trees](https://github.com/ifillbrito/trees).

+## Java Implementation